davidedellagiustina/davidedellagiustina/README.md

 Nice to meet you!
 I'm a young Computer Science student and software developer, currently based in Udine, Italy.
 I love both writing code and understanding the theory that makes things work the way they do.
 In my future I'd love to work as a researcher in the Computer Science field.

 In my free time I like playing both the piano and the guitar, but I also love hiking in the mountains.
+Reach me out on my socials!

 <!-- Links -->
 <p align="center">